Tsun0193/nxGREG/documents/extract-entity-contract-list.md

 2. **Identify** all entities according to the taxonomy (excluding database table entities and component entities)
 3. **Extract** entity information according to the schema
    - For screens: Use `ctc-data-en/contract-list/screen-flow-en.md` as the primary source
-   - For function: Use `ctc-data-en/contract-list/functions` as the primary source
+   - For functions: Use `ctc-data-en/contract-list/functions` as the primary source
-   - For form: Use `ctc-data-en/contract-list/components/form-fields-en.md` as the primary source
+   - For forms and form fields: Use `ctc-data-en/contract-list/components/form-fields-en.md` as the primary source
+   - **Create separate entities for form fields** with relationships to parent forms
+   - **Convert array fields to semicolon-separated strings** (e.g., fields, validation_rules)
+   - **Convert complex parameters to stringified JSON** for function entities

 4. **Validate** JSON structure and required fields
 5. **Output** entities to appropriate JSON files:
    - Main entities: `json/contract-list-entities.json`

+**Format Guidelines:**
+- No nested properties - all fields at root level
+- Arrays converted to semicolon-separated strings
+- Complex objects (like function parameters) as stringified JSON
+- Forms and form fields as separate entities for better relationship modeling

 Focus on precision, completeness, and maintaining the semantic meaning from the source documentation.